-P.E providers will be teaching football and rugby in the first two terms.
+P.E providers will be teaching football and rugby in the first two terms and netball and hockey in the third and fourth terms.
 A meeting has been held (26.9.20) with Tag Rugby Specialist Scrumys and Mitch Woodward who will be responsible for teaching P.E.
 The risk assessment and procedures were shared in this meeting and the company's specific risk assessments were collected.
 Providers will use their own equipment and be responsible for cleaning kit in between lessons.
 Activities will be skills based so that no physical contact will take place during these lessons and children will be socially distanced where possible.